-- > U.S. Department of Education: Authorized by the USDE to offer federal grants and loans to qualified students. - > National Academy of Sports Medicine: CHAC is a NASM academic partner and approved provider of customized curriculum for the Personal Fitness Trainer program.
-See page 38 for specific information on certification. - > National Health Career Association (NHA): CHAC is approved by the NHA as a testing site to administer the National Certification Examination for the Medical Assistant and Medical Coding & Insurance Billing programs. - > CAMSA (California Massage Schools Association): CHAC is a member of California Massage Schools Association. - CAMTC (California Massage Therapy Council): CHAC sought this approval voluntarily School Code: SCH0124, and such approval means CAMTC will accept education from CHAC's massage program for certification purposes. - > NCCT (National Center for Competency Testing): CHAC is approved by NCCT for it's Surgical Technology program graduates to take this certification exam.
-Validation of eligibility is granted for five years and is awarded through May 27, 2021. - > U.S. Department of Veterans Affairs: Approved under the provisions of Title 38, United States Code, to train eligible persons and veterans.
+- > U.S. Department of Education: Authorized by the USDE to offer federal grants and loans to qualified students. - ➤ National Health Career Association (NHA): CHAC is approved by the NHA as a testing site to administer the National Certification Examination for the Medical Assistant and Medical Coding & Insurance Billing programs. - CAMSA (California Massage Schools Association): CHAC is a member of California Massage Schools Association. - CAMTC (California Massage Therapy Council): CHAC sought this approval voluntarily School Code: SCH0124, and such approval means CAMTC will accept education from CHAC's massage program for certification purposes. - > U.S. Department of Veterans Affairs: Approved under the provisions of Title 38, United States Code, to train eligible persons and veterans.